How to Travel with a Car Seat

 Do You Even Need a Car Seat?

-It’s possible you won’t need a car seat on your trip, depending on what you choose to do.
-If you are going to a destination where you’re mostly using public transportation, like we did on our trip to Japan with our then-six-month-old, you could opt to travel without a car seat.
+It’s possible you won’t need a car seat on your trip if you are going to a destination where you’re mostly using public transportation, like we did on our trip to Japan with our then-six-month-old.
+In this case you could opt to travel without a car seat.

 Keep in mind that you will need a car seat if you’re going to take an Uber or taxi to the airport at home.
 Although some Ubers in some cities do have options with car seats, I’ve heard of people getting stranded because they planned on utilizing that option and there were no cars available.

-Alternatively you can book a private transport that can guarantee a car seat or of course you can ask a friend or family member to give you a ride, which is usually what we do.
+Alternatively you can book private transport that can guarantee a car seat, or ask a friend or family member to give you a ride, which is usually what we do.
 There’s also the possibility of renting one at your destination.
-Make sure you know the state and brand of the car seat you’re renting, though.
-I’ve been stuck with some I opted not to use, which I discuss below.
+I recommend renting through a company like Babyquip rather than using what the rental company provides as they are often pretty crappy.

-When flying, it’s safer to get your child under 2 their own seat rather than having them fly as a lap infant, and in this case, you’ll want that car seat on board.
+When flying, it’s safer to get your child under 2 their own seat rather than having them fly as a lap infant, and in this case, you’ll want an FAA-approved car seat on board.

 To Check or Not to Check the Car Seat?